 Institute of Tropical Medicine (Belgium)

 How can we better operationalise the human-animal-environment interface in practice?
-In this session, we will address eco-friendly integrated vector management and surveillance systems that connect human, animal and environmental health.
+In this session, we will address integrated vector management (IVM) with eco-friendly approaches, combined with surveillance systems that connect human, animal and environmental health.
+We'll also explore new developments in control management, including zoonotiv and vector-borne diseases.

 Institut National de Recherche Biomédicale